0xSMT/smt-env/README.md

 # SMT-Env

 A small library for binding arbitrary PyGames to OpenAI Gym.
-By designing a game that extends the BaseGame class, any given game can
+By designing a game that extends the BaseGame class, any given game can utilize OpenAI's interface and resources for easy AI algorithm design and experimental verification.

 ## Installation